Editor Frequently Asked Questions (FAQ)

-Here are some commonly asked Frequently Asked Questions (FAQ).
+Here are some commonly asked Editor Frequently Asked Questions (FAQ).

 Who are you?

 Hi!
 I’m Natalia, a Canadian freelance editor and translator.
-I specialize in fiction and non-fiction, with sub-specializations in disability and accessibility, plain language, inclusive language, and authenticity reading.
+I specialize in fiction and non-fiction.
+My sub-specializations are: disability and accessibility, plain language, inclusive language, and authenticity reading.

 But who are you really?